AlejandroOregel/configure-ad/README.md

 <img src="https://i.imgur.com/CzQL5cg.png" height="200%" width="200%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-This window should appear your going to want to click on the previoously created policy "Account Lockout Policy" and hit OK.
-The policy should automatically update overtime.
-We have officially configured Active Directory and the polcies that come with it Congratulations!
+This window should appear.
+You're going to want to click on the previously created policy Account Lockout Policy and click OK.
+The policy should automatically update over time.
+We have officially configured Active Directory and the policies that come with it.
+Congratulations!
 </p>
 <br />